Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/waitless-games/_index.md

 It is not hard to guess where these ideas came from.
 Waiting in line at a theme park is never fun---why not play a game?
 I have, unfortunately, spent a lot of time waiting in the hospital, or living in a situation where a traditional game just can't be played.
 Is it really that hard to design (board) games you _could_ do in that moment?

 And thus the journey started.
 It started with a game that ended up being simple and good, but not entirely Waitless: it needed too much setup and material for that.
-(I am talking about _Kingseat_, and have since moved these to the [Throneless Games](/throneless-games/) project.)
+(I am talking about _Kingseat_, and have since moved this category of games to the [Throneless Games](/throneless-games/) project.)

 That "failed attempt", however, showed me what I did wrong and how I had to approach these games in a different way.
 Once I figured that out, the ideas and their feasibility improved.